dbca-wa/wastd/docs_source/data_collection/data_collection_admin.rst

 ODK Collect settings:

-* Settings > Configure via QR code (if asked, grant ODK Collect required permissions to access camera)
+* Settings > Configure via QR code (if asked, grant ODK Collect required permissions to access camera).
+* If the QR code is fresh from ODK Central, some adjustments have to be made.
 * Form mgmt:
   * delete sent
   * Camera image size: medium (2048px)